oVirt/ovirt-site/source/community/activities/outreachy.html.md

 # Outreachy

-oVirt is pleased to announce it will be participating in the December-March round of [Outreachy](//www.gnome.org/outreachy/), organized by the [GNOME Foundation](//www.gnome.org/foundation/), [Software Freedom Conservancy](//sfconservancy.org/), and [Red Hat](//redhat.com).
+oVirt is pleased to announce it will be participating in the current round of [Outreachy](//www.gnome.org/outreachy/), organized by the [GNOME Foundation](//www.gnome.org/foundation/), [Software Freedom Conservancy](//sfconservancy.org/), and [Red Hat](//redhat.com).

 Outreachy helps people from groups underrepresented in free and open source software get involved.
 We provide a supportive community for beginning to contribute any time throughout the year and offer focused internship opportunities twice a year with a number of free software organizations.

 ## Information for Participants

-oVirt, with the help of sponsors, will sponsor internships from December 6 2016 to March 6, 2017.
+oVirt, with the help of sponsors, will sponsor internships from May 30, 2017 to August 30, 2017.

 Because the program is intended to help newcomers and contributors who are relatively new to the FOSS community to get more involved, Outreachy unfortunately can't accept past participants of Outreach Program for Women, Outreachy, or Google Summer of Code internships.
 However, if you qualify for Google Summer of Code, you are more than welcome to apply for it.